lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

 ![](../../_media/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation-table-4.png)
 ### Supervised Audio Classification

-They perform supervised audio classification by fine-tuning the audio encoder on [FSD50K](FSD50K) and [VGGSound](VGGSound) datasets.
-They do not run experiments on [ESC50](ESC50) or [Urbansound8K](Urbansound8K) due to data leakage concerns. mAP is used as an evaluation metric.
+They perform supervised audio classification by fine-tuning the audio encoder on [FSD50K](https://paperswithcode.com/dataset/fsd50k) and [VGGSound](https://arxiv.org/abs/2004.14368) datasets.
+They do not run experiments on [ESC50](https://github.com/karolpiczak/ESC-50) or [Urbansound8K](https://urbansounddataset.weebly.com/urbansound8k.html) due to data leakage concerns. mAP is used as an evaluation metric.

 Feature-fusion enables the model to handle variable-length input and performs better than previous models.

 They outperform the current state-of-the-art on the VGGSound dataset, close to the state-of-the-art on the FSD50K dataset.

-Therefore, this tells us they've learned an effective audio representation.

 ![](../../_media/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation-supervised.png)